Starmer to launch election manifesto as Sunak breaks from campaign for G7 summit

 Previously announced tax rises the party have set out include charging VAT on private school fees, abolishing the non-dom tax status and closing “loopholes” in the windfall tax on oil and gas companies.

+On Thursday, Labour’s national campaign co-ordinator, Pat McFadden, said a council tax re-evaluation is “not something that we’re planning to do” and that “we refuse to accept defeat” on economic growth when asked whether the public should expect spending cuts if the party is elected.

-During Sky News’ broadcast, one audience member criticised Labour leader Sir Keir for appearing to have become a “political robot” but members of the public were more frequently vocal towards Mr Sunak.
+During Sky News’ broadcast, one audience member criticised Labour leader Sir Keir for appearing to have become a “political robot”.

+But Mr McFadden countered that a “sober” and “serious” leader is what the country needs.

+“I don’t think he’s trying to be in the entertainment business, he’s trying to be a sober, serious leader, and that’s what he’ll be if he’s elected on the fourth of July,” Mr McFadden told GB News.

 He was laughed at when he claimed inflation “was always meant to come down over time”, and was accused of spoiling the “hopes and dreams” of young people hoping to own a home.